danielbitzer/wordpress-frontend-notices-api/README.md

 WordPress Notices API
 ==============================

 This is a very simple WordPress plugin for creating frontend notices server side or client side.
-There are 4 notice types by default <code>success, error, warning, notice</code> but there is no reason you can't add custom types.
+There are 4 notice types by default *success, error, warning, general* or you can create custom notice types.
 Server side notices are stored in the session until displayed.

-I'd love to see something like this as part of the WordPress core.
+This plugin hopes to one day solve the problem of complex WordPress sites with multiple plugins all having their own Notices that all require styling.

+But for now, the Notices API is useful tool for developers creating custom functionality in their theme.

 ###Server Side